 The transcript is an official record of your academic history at South Hills School of Business & Technology.
 Official transcripts must be sent directly from South Hills School to the institution requesting them; those issued to the student are considered unofficial.
-Each student may receive transcripts - official or unofficial- at no charge.
+Each student may receive unofficial transcripts at no charge.
+Official transcript requests will be processed for a \$12.50 processing fee per request